Gunfire broke out at the Washington Hilton hotel, where an annual correspondents' dinner was taking place on Saturday evening local time.

 This is what we know about the incident so far:

-Several shots were fired inside the hotel, where hundreds of guests were present, including Donald Trump, his wife Melania Trump, Vice President JD Vance and a large number of journalists.
+Several shots were fired inside the hotel, where hundreds of guests were present, including Donald Trump, his wife Melania Trump, Senator J.D.
+Vance and a large number of journalists.
 People ducked under tables in scenes described as chaotic.
 The shooting did not occur in the room where the dinner was being held.

-Police believe the suspected shooter, a 31-year-old teacher from California, was a guest at the hotel where the gala dinner was held.
-The president has described him as a suspected lone wolf.
+The suspected shooter, a 31-year-old Californian, was a guest at the hotel where the gala dinner was held.
+Trump described him as a suspected lone wolf and as having left a manifesto.
 On Monday, the man will be arraigned and formally charged with using a firearm during a crime of violence.

-The annual dinner for journalists working in the White House is officially called the White House Correspondents Association Dinner.
-It is organized by the White House Correspondents Association and has been held since 1920.
+The annual dinner for journalists working at the White House is officially called the White House Correspondents' Association Dinner and has been held since 1920.
 The first president to attend was Calvin Coolidge in 1924.
-The sitting president usually attends, but Donald Trump has previously boycotted the dinner.
-This year's dinner was the first Trump attended.
+The sitting president usually attends, but Trump has previously boycotted the dinner.
+This year's dinner was the first he attended.
 Hollywood celebrities, such as directors, comedians and actors, are also usually among the guests.

 The Washington Hilton was also the scene of an assassination attempt on President Ronald Reagan in 1981.
-The president was shot and injured as he was leaving the hotel.
+He was shot and injured as he was leaving the hotel.